leesolivia14/ChatProject/README.md

 # Chatterbox
+Assignment in NYU CSCIUA-480: Introduction to Computer Security

 Programming assignment: simplified Signal protocol in Go.

 Completing this assignment requires implementing a simplified secure chat client, based on the Signal protocol.
 Crypto library code is provided using AES-GCM, SHA-256 and P-256.